Science and Research

-Collected here is a bibliography of known research into the Vancouver Island Marmot, compiled by Dr. Gillis.
+Collected here is a bibliography of known research into the Vancouver Island Marmot, initially compiled by Dr. Gillis and updated by Marmot Recovery Foundation staff.
 It may not be comprehensive, and our apologies if your research paper or thesis has been missed.

 Recovery Plans and Planning Documents